sdinukad/theme-patcher-for-archetype/Readme.md

     *   **Patch:** Click "Patch Selected Theme".
     *   Check the messages in the status log at the bottom for results.

+**Important Note on Windows SmartScreen:**
+When you first run `PokeMMOThemePatcher.exe`, Windows SmartScreen might show a warning like "Windows protected your PC."
+This is because the application is new and not yet widely recognized by Microsoft.

+To run the patcher:
+1. Click on **More info** on the SmartScreen prompt.
+2. Then, click the **Run anyway** button.

+The application is safe to use.
+The source code (PowerShell script) is available in this GitHub repository for anyone to inspect.

 ## What This Tool Does

 *   Lets you pick your PokeMMO game folder.